 Our goals for change

-Gingerbread wants to see a benefit system which is fit for purpose – one that is linked to financial and personal need, minimises the use of benefit limits or suspensions and genuinely makes work pay.
+Gingerbread wants to see a benefit system which is fit for purpose – one that is linked to financial and personal need, minimises sanctions, and genuinely makes work pay.

 Universal Credit must be reformed to ensure financial security for families.
-You can read more about our priorities for reform on our Universal Credit campaign page.
+You can read more here.

 - Improved personalised employment support – particularly improving access to higher level training courses and apprenticeships, to increase routes into more secure and longer term work.